gosling-lang/altgosling/README.md

 # AltGosling

 AltGosling is a library based on [Gosling](https://github.com/gosling-lang/gosling.js) that automatically extracts features and converts these into natural language to describe Gosling visualizations.
+You can read more on our [documentation website](https://gosling-lang.github.io/altgosling/docs/).

 ## Why AltGosling?